caiosoter/DS-Projects/README.md

 ![](https://cdn.pixabay.com/photo/2020/11/07/10/25/machine-learning-5720531_1280.png)

 # Data Science Projects
-My repository for projects that I have accomplished during my jouney to become a Data Scientist.
-Most of them will be related to energy because of my background and also because I have a feeling that humans could solve many important problems regarding energy using data and Machine Learning, thus, solving these types of problems will bring great impact to society.
+My repository for projects that I have accomplished during my journey to become a Data Scientist.
+Most of them will be related to energy because of my background and also because I have a feeling that humans could solve many important problems regarding energy using data and Machine Learning.
+Thus, solving these types of problems will bring a great impact to society.
 Although my background is in Electrical Engineering, I will be exploring different subjects during my career as a Data Scientist as well.

 - Projects can be found on the links below: